bravecollective/core/conf/README.md

 ### WebCore Session Settings

-Sessions are provided by beaker: https://beaker.readthedocs.org/en/latest/ Use this to turn on/off webcore sessions.
+Sessions are provided by beaker: https://beaker.readthedocs.org/en/latest/ Use this to turn on/off WebCore sessions.
 Should not have to change this.

-You should also read this and make sure you have a proper cron job setup to delete these sessions at regular intervals: https://beaker.readthedocs.org/en/latest/sessions.html#removing-expired-old-sessions Session in core default to filesystem storage unlss you create a new setting: `web.sessions.type = cookie`
+You should also read this and make sure you have a proper cron job setup to delete these sessions at regular intervals: https://beaker.readthedocs.org/en/latest/sessions.html#removing-expired-old-sessions Session in core default to filesystem storage unless you create a new setting: `web.sessions.type = cookie`

 #### web.sessions